VAR-META-Tech/alkahest-mocks/alkahest-docs-new/Writing Arbiters (pt 2 - Off-chain Oracles) (Rust).md

    - Returns `Some(true)` or `Some(false)`
 4. Set up listener with optional after-arbitrate hook and cleanup

-## Validating against a demand
+## Pattern 2: Demand-Based Validation

-Many oracles need to validate fulfillments against specific criteria provided by the buyer in the escrow demand.
-The SDK provides helpers to fetch the escrow and extract these parameters.
+Demand-based oracles validate fulfillments against specific criteria provided by the buyer in the escrow demand.
+Each escrow can specify different requirements, and the oracle validates that Bob's fulfillment meets Alice's exact specifications.

 **When to use**: Custom validation criteria per escrow, need to compare fulfillment against buyer's specifications, computational validation with test cases.

+**Why demand-based**: Alice specifies exactly what she wants (e.g., "capitalize these specific test cases"), and the oracle verifies Bob's work matches those requirements.
+Different escrows have different demands, all validated by the same oracle.

 **Reference implementation**: `alkahest-rs/tests/offchain_oracle_capitalization.rs`